 The Legend of Zelda To Arrive With The Nintendo Switch

-Ever since we saw the E3 2016 demo of The Legend of Zelda, nothing much has been revealed about it by Nintendo, except for some new gameplay bits, which you can watch here and here, and the possibility that it may arrive with the Nintendo Switch, apart from the Wii U.
+Ever since we saw the E3 2016 demo of The Legend of Zelda, nothing much has been revealed about it by Nintendo, except for some new gameplay bits, which you can watch on on YouTube, and the possibility that it may arrive with the Nintendo Switch, apart from the Wii U.

 As far as the release is concerned, the game might actually not release alongside the Switch as fans and gaming websites have expressed doubts about performance issues, such as color saturation and an unstable frame rate.
 That’s the reason why the Nintendo Switch is scheduled for a March 2017 release, but the release date for the game itself is simply given as 2017 as of now.